Singular holomorphic foliations by curves. III: Zero Lelong numbers: Proof of the global result and concluding remarks

-We conclude the article with a remark and an open question. \begin{remark}\rm When the singularities are linearizable but not weakly hyperbolic, the study of Lelong numbers seems difficult.
-Chen's recent article \cite{Chen} gives a partial result in this direction.
-It seems to be interesting to find sufficient conditions on the nature of the singularity $\{0\}$ to ensure that the Lelong number of $T$ at the origin is zero. \end{remark}
+When the singularities are linearizable but not weakly hyperbolic, the study of Lelong numbers seems difficult.
+Chen's recent article \cite{Chen} gives a partial result in this direction for dimension $n=2.$ It seems to be interesting to find sufficient conditions on the nature of the singularity $\{0\}$ to ensure that the Lelong number of $T$ at the origin is zero. \end{remark}